Cosmian/cover_crypt/README.md

-# SS-Cover
+# CovCrypt

-Implementation of the SubSet Cover algorithm.
+Implementation of the CovCrypt algorithm.